-Once you feel comfortable with catching a football without gloves, we then recommend you put gloves on your hands.
+Once you feel comfortable catching a football without gloves, we recommend you put gloves on your hands.

 Wide receivers should use football gloves to add to their ability to catch the football, not depend on them to catch the football.
 The reason we say this is because rain and snow often play a factor in football games.

 As noted here, football gloves should not be used in rain and snow, as they will actually hurt your ability to catch the football.
 When football gloves get wet, they become slick and tend to rip easier.

 Football gloves are a great addition for players who are already comfortable catching the football.
 They will help aid the catch but will not fix a player’s ability to catch the football.

 No. wide receivers do not have to wear gloves, but it’s recommended they do.
 Footballs naturally stick to the tacky surface of the glove and make it easier to catch.